 To Install SPC2CSV:

-- Download and run the program
+- Download and run the program using the link above

 - You can copy SPC2CSV.exe to an appropriate location on your computer